swantron/swantron/hugo-site/README.md

 - All image paths have been converted from absolute URLs to relative paths (`/uploads/...`)
 - Posts were converted from Jekyll format to Hugo format
-- The PaperMod theme is included as a git submodule
+- The Paper theme is included as a git submodule